Towards Distillation-Resistant Large Language Models: An Information-Theoretic Perspective: Related Work

 \subsection{Protecting LLMs from Knowledge Distillation}

-The great success of KD poses a significant threat to the protection of intellectual property in LLMs.
-To mitigate this issue, watermarking \cite{kirchenbauer2023watermark, liang2026watermarking} seeks to embed an identifiable and verifiable signature into a model’s behavior or parameters, enabling the model owner to verify their ownership.
-Meanwhile, Fingerprinting \cite{ye2025securing, xu2024instructional} assigns a unique and traceable identity to each distributed model instance, enabling the model owner to attribute leaked or misused models to their source.
-Despite their usefulness, both approaches are inherently post hoc, indicating that they facilitate the identification of model stealing after it has occurred, but cannot prevent the extraction process itself.
+The success of KD poses a significant threat to the protection of intellectual property in LLMs.
+To mitigate this issue, watermarking \cite{kirchenbauer2023watermark, liang2026watermarking} embeds an identifiable and verifiable signature into a model’s behavior or parameters to verify the ownership.
+Fingerprinting \cite{ye2025securing, xu2024instructional} assigns a unique and traceable identity to each distributed model instance, enabling the model owner to attribute leaked or misused models.
+However, both approaches are inherently post hoc, \textit{i.e.}, they enable the identification of model stealing after it has occurred, but cannot prevent the extraction process itself.

-Another research line attempts to directly solve this threat by modifying the token distribution during decoding to obtain generated texts that are resilient to distillation.
+Another research line aims to directly remove this threat by modifying the decoding distribution to obtain generated texts that are resilient to distillation.
 The pioneering work \cite{savani2025antidistillation} proposes an anti-distillation decoding strategy that actively poisons reasoning traces by injecting a learned perturbation into the token-level probability distribution.
 Concretely, a proxy student first computes gradients on a small hold-out set of teacher-generated sequences, yielding a fixed poisoning direction $\nabla\ell$.
 During inference, the teacher performs two forward passes for each candidate token with proxy-student parameters perturbed by $\pm \eta \nabla\ell$, and estimates the resulting finite-difference logit shift.
 This shift is then integrated into the teacher’s logits to form an adjusted sampling distribution.
 Sampling from this modified distribution implicitly steers any downstream student trained on these traces toward higher loss, thereby degrading the effectiveness of distillation.
 DOGe \cite{li2025doge} adopts a more direct approach that maximizes the divergence between teacher and student output distributions to make the teacher’s predictions harder to imitate.
-Specifically, DOGe fine-tunes the teacher’s final linear layer via the negative KL-divergence between the temperature-scaled softmax of the teacher logits and the detached softmax of a proxy student, enlarging the teacher–student discrepancy.
+Specifically, DOGe fine-tunes the teacher’s final linear layer with an adversarial loss defined as the negative KL-divergence between the temperature-scaled softmax of the teacher logits and the detached softmax of a proxy student, enlarging the teacher–student discrepancy.

 However, existing methods limit their scope in the sequence-level distillation scenarios, leaving the defense against the more widely discussed logit-based KD algorithms largely unexplored.
 To address this gap, this work makes an early step in investigating this issue from an information-theoretic perspective and proposes learning a transformation matrix as an effective post-processing solution.